 There are four types of birds that are the most heavily camouflaged:

-Birds that roost during the day and are more active at night often have heavily camouflaged plumage to protect them from the day's active predators.
-Owls, nighthawks and nightjars are all primarily nocturnal and have developed strongly camouflaged plumage for daytime protection when they are less alert and more vulnerable.
+- Daytime roosting birds: Birds that roost during the day and are more active at night often have heavily camouflaged plumage to protect them from the day's active predators.
+Owls, nighthawks, and nightjars are all primarily nocturnal and have developed strongly camouflaged plumage for daytime protection when they are less alert and more vulnerable.

-When first hatched and before they are fully mature, most juvenile birds have camouflaged plumage that may resemble the look of an adult female.
-Because juvenile birds are vulnerable in the nest and do not initially fly well, this camouflage gives them a slight edge over predators until they are grown enough to avoid danger more successfully.
+- Juveniles: When first hatched and before they are fully mature, most juvenile birds have camouflaged plumage that may resemble the look of an adult female.
+Since juvenile birds are vulnerable in the nest and do not initially fly well, this camouflage gives them a slight edge over predators until they are grown enough to avoid danger more successfully.

 Regardless of the reason why a bird needs to be camouflaged, there are three types of camouflage protection they may have.

-The colors of a bird's plumage are its first camouflage defense.
+- Color camouflage: The colors of a bird's plumage are its first camouflage defense.
 Shades of brown, buff, rust, black, olive, gray and white can help a bird blend into its surroundings effectively.
 Many bird species have developed specific colors that match their habitats in different seasons or different geographic regions.
-The sanderling, for example, has mottled brown plumage and white underparts that excellently camouflage it on beaches, while the pure white plumage of the snowy owl is perfect for its snowy habitat.
+The Sanderling, for example, has mottled brown plumage and white underparts that excellently camouflage it on beaches, while the pure white plumage of the snowy owl is perfect for its snowy habitat.

 Not All Birds Are Camouflaged